mishra-lab/hiv-model-eswatini/code/README.md

   - __init__: common stuff for slicing by name & "global" definitions of dimension stuff
   - check:    [old] model checking stuff
   - foi:      subset of system stuff just related to force of infection (incidence)
-  - handfit:  easily create many plots for debugging model parameters
+  - fit:      easily create many plots for debugging model parameters
   - main:     where everything starts
   - out:      main & supporting functions for calculating outputs from the model
   - params:   functions for defining & sampling parameters